The-Kara-System/tks-essentials/README.md

 Done.

 (P.S.
-Do not forget to update the library in your projects: `pip install --upgrade fa-essentials`)bumpver update --patch
+Do not forget to update the library in your projects: `pip install --upgrade tks-essentials`)bumpver update --patch